carosellagiuliano-max/welltry/codex.md

 Nice to have

 - Cache invalidation when admin updates relevant settings
-- Rate limiting on hot endpoints such as slot search
+- Rate limiting on hot endpoints such as slot search and login
 - Document a load test plan for booking and checkout scenarios

 4B.3 Data protection, backups and retention